 The Residential Tenancies Act requires any significant decrease in the municipal property tax for a residential complex be passed on to the tenant in the form of a rent reduction.
-Information about automatic rent reduction for a property tax decrease can be found on page 40.
+Information about automatic rent reduction for a property tax decrease can be found here.